Illia-Skladnik/User-Operations-Server/README.md

 • try commands in Postman using Examples from description below:

 This app can run the quiz and adapt responses to user requests in real time.
-Please, run 'node App.js' to see how it works.
+Please, run 'node app.js' to see how it works.

 Also it returns all possible paths as JSON file.

 ## All of the server methods are described here:

-### Add User to database:
+### Register User to database:
 The method adds new user with User type to DB.
+Keeps the password hash created in bcrypt.

 ```
 • Validates: bossId, name, email (correct format and presence in DB), password.